sfield2/Marcantonio_et_al_2020_ToxicityTravelsinaChangingClimate/README.md

 #### Analysis
 Script used for analysis is an R script, entitled "ANALYSIS", and contains all necessary commands for the replication of our analyses

+### Supplemental Files
+For supplemental material regarding the number of populations at high-risk of flood and potential risk of flood-born contaminates, see "Supplemental File Population at Risk in US Cities.pdf".

 If you have questions, email Sean Field (sfield2@nd.edu)